Garlic Health Benefits and Side Effects

 What Is Garlic?

-The name garlic is derived from an Old English word - Garleac, which means spear leek.
-Asia is the native source for garlic and was discovered almost 5000 to 6000 years ago.
+The name garlic is derived from an Old English word – Garleac, which means spear leek.
+Asia is the native source of garlic and was discovered almost 5000 to 6000 years ago.

 Garlic is botanically known as Allium sativum belonging to the Alliaceae family.
 Garlic is an underground grown crop widely used to prepare many foods due to its savory and spicy flavor.

 Garlic is one of the core Mediterranean cooking ingredients which is frequently consumed in Asian, European, Middle Eastern, and African regions and cuisines.

 Garlic is part of the group of allium vegetables, which includes shallots, leeks, chives, scallions, and onions.
 Allium vegetables are rich in flavonols, flavanols, and organosulfur compounds, which have the added benefit of reducing your risk of cancer.

 Garlic Nutritional Facts and Information